coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 proof was edited.

-.. exn:: No focused proof (No proof-editing in progress)
+.. exn:: No focused proof (No proof-editing in progress).